prometheusresearch/baseline-codebase/src/rex.instrument/doc/common_instrument_definition.rst

   * Underscore characters ("_"; Unicode 005F)
   * Hyphen characters ("-"; Unicode 002D)

-* The first character is a lowercase latin alphabetic character.
 * The last character is a lowercase latin alphabetic character or latin numeric digit.
 * Does not contain consecutive underscore and/or hyphen characters.